alunperkins/holdall/README.md

 Take an example.
 A user, Mike, synchronises his work computer (hostname employee297) with the removable drive.
-The locations-list file is "syncLocationsOn_employee297" and contains two lines:
+The locations-list file is "syncLocationsOn_employee297" and he has written and saved two lines in it:
  - /home/reports
  - /home/My Documents|docs